 There are different stages of COPD, ranging from mild to very severe.
 Ideally treatment should begin while a person is in the mild stage.
 An organization called the Global Initiative for Chronic Obstructive Lung Disease (GOLD) classifies the stages of obstructive lung disease as shown in the table below.
+The classification is widely used.
 The ability to exhale is determined by a patient blowing into a device called a spirometer.

 The Stages of Chronic Obstructive Lung Disease

 Possibly, a chronic cough that brings up mucus

 A chronic cough that brings up a large amount of mucus

 Ability to exhale is 50% to 79% of normal